WinDyAlphA/portfolio_/_posts/2025-10-02-Maldev Series 1 | Bypass Defender.md

 ### 4. Do some calculus!

-and with that you can now do some calculus :3
+and with that you can now do some calculus.

 ![Successful execution](https://raw.githubusercontent.com/WinDyAlphA/miscDownloads/refs/heads/main/maldev5.png)